Sandra-Ston/Sandra-Ston/README.md

 - **automationexercise_website_full_testing_portfolio**
   A full portfolio of automated tests for the Automation Exercise website covering multiple test scenarios and tools.

-- **tic-tac-toe**
-  A web-based Tic Tac Toe game that demonstrates my skills in web development and interactive design.

 - **automationexercise_website_postman_tests**
   A Postman collection designed for API testing of the Automation Exercise website, ensuring robust backend performance.